 - Deathwing and Ravenwing units don’t put anything special on their knees.
 Their armor color tells you what company they’re in.

-Each company has 60 Battleline marines, 20 close support, and 20 fire support.
+The battle companies, 3–5, have 60 Battleline marines, 20 close support, and 20 fire support.
 More on that below.
 If you go over any of these limits, you can paint the extras as from a reserve company on their left kneepads.

 Character markings, 2nd Edition Codex: Angels of Death.

 Captains (Masters) typically have an imperial eagle on their right shoulder, Dark Angels symbol on their left.
 The right might be an angel, though (as seen on the Lazarus kit, for example), or some personal heraldry (Sammael).
-The captain of companies 3–9 will have his company’s heraldric symbol on his left kneepad or maybe on a tilting plate or elsewhere.
+The captain of companies 3–9 will have his company’s heraldic symbol on his left kneepad or maybe on a tilting plate or elsewhere.
 One Master per company.

 Lieutenants should have a red sword on their right shoulder, the appropriate Dark Angels symbol on their left shoulder.
 This includes the Strikemaster and the Talonmaster.
 Your company should have at most two Lts (though potentially one guy could have a set of Mk X eveningwear and a Phobos suit to wear for daytime fighting).
+(Source here is little bit shaky.
+The Dark Imperium box included two Lieutenants and its transfer sheet had two red swords.
+The GW studio Dark Angels Primaris Lt model has a red sword on his shoulder.)
+A mark of personal heraldry would be an acceptable alternative.

 Chaplains have a skull on their right shoulder (over a black field generally but it’s fine to paint it green) and a Dark Angels symbol on their left.
 If it’s a Chaplain in Terminator Armour, he’s the 1st Company’s Chaplain, so his right shoulder should be bone white with a red Deathwing symbol and his left should have a Crux Terminatus.